divorced couple

 Dinosaurs Divorce

-This book covers some of the most common questions that arise when children are dealing with parents who are divorcing.
+This book covers some of the most common questions that arise.
 Using colorful illustrations and easy-to-understand text, even the youngest of readers will relate to the dinosaur family.
-The wide range of topics addressed in this divorce book include living with just one parent, splitting holidays, adjusting to stepparents, talking to friends about divorce and a myriad of other issues.
+The wide range of topics addressed include living with just one parent, splitting holidays, adjusting to stepparents, talking to friends, and a myriad of other issues.

 When My Parents Forgot How to Be Friends

-This divorce book focuses on sensitivity of children who witness parents fighting.
+This book focuses on sensitivity of children who witness parents fighting.
 A young child is confused by her parents' inability to get along when they used to be a tight-knit family.
 The emphasis in this story is that both parents love the child unconditionally, and that will never change.
-The story assures children that they are not at fault for the divorce and helps to ease anxiety.
+The story assures children that they are not at fault and helps to ease anxiety.

 My Family's Changing

-The author of this book is a psychotherapist and counselor who has a lot of experience working with children and families experiencing divorce.
+The author of this book is a psychotherapist and counselor who has a lot of experience working with children and families.
 A very helpful tool that appears throughout this book is a What About You sidebar.
 As the story addresses all of the worries, fears, and anxieties a child is facing, there is an opportunity to stop and engage in active, meaningful discussion with your child.
-Kids have a chance to assess their own response to the divorce alongside the experiences of the child in the book.
+Kids have a chance to assess their own response alongside the experiences of the child in the book.

 Two Homes

-If you are looking for a reassuring picture book that provides an uplifting view on divorce, Two Homes may be just the one.
+If you are looking for a reassuring picture book that provides an uplifting view, Two Homes may be just the one.
 A little boy named Alex has two special bedrooms each with their own unique furniture and personal touches.
 He has friends at each home to play with, and even more importantly, he is loved equally in both places.

 Standing on My Own Two Feet